ancientcomputing/rc2014/README.md

 <p>
 <b>Serial console Monitor program for the RC2014</b>
 <p>
-I have adapted the original monitor program for Lee Hart's Z80 Membership Card for the RC2014.
-Check out the source code in the "source" folder and a ready-to-burn ROM image mon.rom under the rom folder.
+I have adapted to the RC2014, the original monitor program for Lee Hart's Z80 Membership Card.
+Check out the source code in the "source" folder and a ready-to-burn ROM image "mon.rom" under the "rom" folder.
 All original authorship rights are acknowledged in the source code.
 <p>
 The RC2014 monitor is a mostly full-function monitor that allows you to view and modify RAM contents, read/write I/O ports, upload Intel HEX files and execute programs.